Theodore Postol

-He also criticized the US government's analysis of the 2013 Ghouta chemical attack in Syria, analysis by the US and other western governments of the April 4, 2017 Khan Shaykhun chemical attack, and accused the OPCW of "deception" concerning the Douma chemical attack.
-Earlier, he criticised US government statements about the reported success rates of Patriot missiles during the first Gulf War, also known as Operation Desert Storm.
+Postol criticized the US government's analysis of the 2013 Ghouta chemical attack in Syria, the analysis by the US and other western governments of the 2017 Khan Shaykhun chemical attack, and accused the OPCW of "deception" concerning the Douma chemical attack.
+An article which Postol and others submitted to Science & Global Security on the Khan Shaykhun chemical attack was criticized by Bellingcat as being error-filled and methodologically flawed.
+The editors of the journal responded to the criticism and decided not to publish the article after they "identified a number of issues with the peer-review and revision process", leading to Postol resigning from the editorial board.
+Postol criticized US government statements about the reported success rates of Patriot missiles during the first Gulf War, also known as Operation Desert Storm.
+A team from the Middlebury Institute of International Studies at Monterrey said his 2017 analysis of North Korean missile tests contained careless errors and significant factual inaccuracies that lead to incorrect conclusions.
+The team said Postol had obtained his results by "work[ing] backwards to create a model that fits his assumptions".
+According to The Daily Telegraph in 2023, Postol has spent much of his career "trying to make sure that the U.S. doesn't build ballistic missile defences".

 Background

 Postol received his undergraduate degree in physics and his PhD in nuclear engineering from MIT.
 Postol worked at Argonne National Laboratory, where he studied the microscopic dynamics and structure of liquids and disordered solids using neutron, X-ray and light scattering techniques, along with molecular dynamics simulations.
 He also worked at the Congressional Office of Technology Assessment, where he studied methods of basing the MX missile, and later worked as a scientific adviser to the Chief of Naval Operations.

 After leaving the Pentagon, Postol helped to build a program at Stanford University to train mid-career scientists to study weapons technology in relation to defense and arms control policy.
 In 1990, Postol received the Leo Szilard Prize from the American Physical Society for "incisive technical analysis of national security issues that [have] been vital for informing the public policy debate".
 In 1995, he received the Hilliard Roderick Prize from the American Association for the Advancement of Science.
-In 2001, he received the Norbert Wiener Award from Computer Professionals for Social Responsibility for "uncovering numerous and important false claims about missile defenses.".
+In 2001, he received the Norbert Wiener Award from Computer Professionals for Social Responsibility for his "courageous efforts to disclose misinformation and falsified test results of the proposed National Missile Defense system".
 On September 28, 2016 the Federation of American Scientists awarded Postol their annual Richard L. Garwin Award, "that recognizes an individual who, through exceptional achievement in science and technology, has made an outstanding contribution toward the benefit of mankind."